newrelic/infra-integrations-sdk/docs/v3tov4.md

 * PDELTA

-  The positive delta metric type `pdelta` still exists.
+  This metric type still exists and works in the same manner.

+* ATTRIBUTES

+  This metric type has been removed.
+Now every metric can have attributes, called dimensions, attached to it.

 * COUNT